Thomas Hearns vs. Iran Barkley II: The fight

 The fight was closely contested, with Barkley picking up his second victory over Hearns via a close split decision.
 Barkley scored the fight's only knockdown, sending Hearns down after countering a Hearns right with a left hook.
 Though Hearns quickly got back up, Barkley gained an additional point.
 Barkley was the aggressor for much of the fight, throwing 904 punches and landing 224, slightly more than Hearns who landed 217 of his 578 punches.
 Hearns's 38% success rate was higher than Barkley' 25% of thrown punches.
 By the end of the fight, both of Barkley's eyes were nearly swollen shut, while Hearns was almost unrecognizable as both his nose and left cheek had swollen considerably.
 Hearns was named the winner on one scorecard 114–113, while Barkley took the other scorecards with scores of 115–113 and 114–113.

+Aftermath

 Hearns said, "It could've gone either way."